aJonathanSchneider/codesnippets/README.md

 ### googleFindInSites.js

-if you need to do many google searches but only on a limited number of sites, these functions can generate search-links
+if you need to do many google searches but only on a limited number of sites, these functions can generate search-links Here's a video showing how to use it: https://youtu.be/nW6GGYhr0fA

 ### htmlTemp1ChildrenAnimations.js